 Frequently Asked Questions

 There is never any obligation to start your project.
 Once we map your requirements you’ll have the information you need to make a final go, no-go decision or to hire another team.
-If you don’t already have your project mapped-out in writing, we charge a one-time strategy & mapping fee equivalent to one-month’s service.
-As mentioned, this step can take as little as a few days or longer depending on the scope and complexity of your project.
-You are free to begin development at any future point once your roadmap is completed.
+If you don’t already have your project mapped, we charge a one-time fee equivalent to 1-week of service.
+As mentioned, the mapping and scoping process can take as little as a day or two or longer depending on the project’s complexity.
+Once your written requirements are delivered, you are free to hire us or another team to perform the work.

-V-PLs are experienced project managers charged with completing projects.
+Our Project Leads are experienced project managers charged with completing projects.
 They are not virtual assistants nor do they fill other roles within an organization.
-They have a singular focus to ensure your project is completed according to your precise requirements as quickly as possible.
-They define requirements, milestones, and acceptance criteria in clear language development professionals understand, assigning work accordingly and monitoring daily progress.
-They troubleshoot issues, remove barriers, and empower teams to consistently meet their commitments and perform their best, optimizing efficiencies throughout.
+They have a singular focus to ensure your project is completed according to your precise specifications as quickly as possible.
+They communicate and define requirements, milestones, and acceptance criteria in language that creative and technical teams understand, assigning tasks accordingly and monitoring daily progress.
+They troubleshoot issues, remove barriers, and empower teams to consistently meet their commitments and perform their best, optimizing efficiencies along the way.
 When tasks fall behind, they identify the root cause and immediately troubleshoot.
 They review progress, check quality, gather feedback, and maintain strategic alignment with stakeholders.
-They guide technical and creative professionals toward self-organization, instilling a sense of purpose and focus while minimizing distractions, managing conflict, and fostering a positive, collaborative environment for everyone involved.
+They guide teams toward self-organization, instilling a sense of purpose and focus while minimizing distraction, managing conflict, and fostering a positive, collaborative environment for everyone involved.